 Zype offers a direct import flow for you to bring your content from your own CDN.
 If your content resides on a third-party CDN and/or existing hosting provider, you can import it as a Self-Hosted video source to Zype.

-General Information and Restrictions on Self-Hosted Videos
+General Information and Requirements on Self-Hosted Videos

 - Self-Hosted videos MUST be imported from a publicly-accessible and secure HTTPS URL.